TabithaOtieno/Pearl/README.md

-# This is a Customer and Services management system
+# This is a Customer and Services management system.
+# Purely back end project created in python and postgressql for the database.